This post by Brian Barth originally appeared on Modern Farmer opens in a new tab.

 Rake and restore: Collect leaf litter and add it to your compost pile or stash to use as mulch when the summer heat hits; bag up sticks and run them through a chipper (if you have access to one) to make mulch, or put them on the curb for municipal pick up; rake up old mulch from your beds and add it to the compost pile; spread a ½-inch layer of finished compost over the bare soil to replace lost nutrients.

-Primp and prune: Pull out fall annuals that died over the winter and toss them in the compost pile; unwrap burlap coverings from evergreen shrubs and trim off and winter dieback (i.e. leaves and branches that have turned brown); any perennials and ornamental grasses that weren’t cut back in fall should be chopped down to about 4 inches tall to prepare for new growth; saw off broken branches back to the larger branch they’re attached to, leaving a smooth cut rather than a little stub; prune ornamental trees, shrubs, and vines to remove dead wood, control their size and to enhance flowering and overall appearance; if you didn’t get to it over the winter, now is the last chance to prune fruit trees, grapevines and other food plants.
+Primp and prune: Pull out fall annuals that died over the winter and toss them in the compost pile; unwrap burlap coverings from evergreen shrubs and trim off and winter dieback (i.e. leaves and branches that have turned brown); any perennials and ornamental grasses that weren’t cut back in fall should be chopped down to about 4 inches tall to prepare for new growth; saw off broken branches back to the larger branch they’re attached to, leaving a smooth cut rather than a little stub; prune ornamental trees, shrubs, and vines to remove dead wood, control their size and to enhance flowering and overall appearance; if you didn’t get to it over the winter, now is the last chance to prune fruit trees opens in a new tab, grapevines opens in a new tab and other food plants.

-Extra touches: Sculpt your flower beds with an edging tool to maintain clean, crisp lines and keep lawn grass from invading; divide clumping perennials (things that grow from bulbs, tubers, corms, and rhizomes — dahlias, hostas, lilies, and comfrey are but a few examples) to give the roots more space to grow and use the divisions to fill in bare areas in the yard; cut branches of early spring blooms (forsythia, redbud, magnolia, etc) and “force” them in a vase indoors for a late winter flower arrangement.
+Extra touches: Sculpt your flower beds with an edging tool to maintain clean, crisp lines and keep lawn grass from invading; divide clumping perennials (things that grow from bulbs, tubers, corms, and rhizomes — dahlias, hostas, lilies, and comfrey are but a few examples) to give the roots more space to grow and use the divisions to fill in bare areas in the yard; cut branches of early spring blooms (forsythia, redbud, magnolia, etc) and “force opens in a new tab” them in a vase indoors for a late winter flower arrangement.

 Veggie Bed Prep